-How do you apply for the NDIS?
+How do you apply to the NDIS?

 Applying to the NDIS is how you let us know you want to become an NDIS participant.